Swinject/SwinjectAutoregistration/README.md

 Petowner(pet: r.resolve(Animal.self)!)
 ```

-The dependency is again inferred from the type in initializer.
-To specify concrete class you can use:
+The dependency is again inferred from the type in the initializer.
+To specify a concrete class you can use:

 ```swift
 Petowner(pet: r ~> Cat.self)
 ```

-To use name:
+To use a named service:

 ```swift
 Petowner(pet: r ~> (Cat.self, name: "mimi"))